 Are you noticing a musty or moldy smell every time your air conditioning kicks on?
 If so, you’re not alone—and you’re not imagining it.
 That unpleasant odor coming from your central A/C vents is a common issue, especially during the warmer months when your system is working overtime.
 But the good news?
 Schaible’s Plumbing & Heating Inc. is here to help you understand what’s going on and how to fix it fast.
 If you’re searching for reliable air conditioning service in Flemington, NJ, we’re your local experts with decades of hands-on experience and a reputation for treating our customers like family.

-Why Does Your A/C Smell Musty?
+Why Does Your Air Conditioner Smell Musty?

 That musty smell is usually caused by one thing: moisture.
 Your air conditioner is designed to remove humidity from your home, but if moisture lingers inside the unit or ductwork, it can create the perfect breeding ground for mold, mildew, and bacteria.